SESYNC-ci/sqlite-lesson/docs/_slides/keys.md

 ===

-Creating the `observers` table with `id` as a primary key will prevent the duplication observed from multiple identical `dbWriteTable` calls.
+Recreate the `observers` table with `id` as a primary key will prevent the duplication observed from multiple identical `dbWriteTable` calls.